scrabbletank/farhome-rules/rulesdoc.md

 Add an enhanced die for every level cast above 2nd.

+<div class='pageNumber auto' style='color:black;   padding-right: 11mm;'></div>
+\page

+#### Blink
+*2nd level*
 ___
+- **Casting Time:** 3 AP
+- **Range:** 5/10
+- **Duration:** instant

+Attempt to teleport yourself to a unoccupied point you can see in range.
+Make a spellcasting roll against 1 bad die, or 3 bad dice if you attempt to teleport more than 5 tiles.
+On success you teleport to that position, preventing any opportunity attacks or attacks that trigger on entering someone's zone of control.

+Add an enhanced die for every level cast above 2nd.

 #### Combust
 *2nd level*
+___
 - **Casting Time:** 7 AP
 - **Range:** 10
 - **Duration:** 1 minute